timbearden/Project/README.md

 ## Where to go from here
 - Develop a better way to find the top news articles.
 - Create a way to track specific subjects, to make personalized e-mail newsletters.
-- Get the landing page to sign up for the mailing list up and running.

 ## Example Entry
 #### First Read: Clinton Has Owned the Airwaves in the General Election